Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 In our opinion, the caves are THE best attraction in the entire Las Grutas hot springs resort complex.

-The Tunnel (El Tunél)
+The Tunnel (El Tunรฉl)

-Because of it’s small enclosure, visiting the Tolantongo tunnel is like being in a steam sauna.
+Because of its small enclosure, visiting the Tolantongo tunnel is like being in a steam sauna.
 The air is warm and filled with warm water vapor.

 Like the caves below, warm water seeps out from the walls and ceiling.

-It’s pitch dark in the tunnel, but there is often an employee halfway in the tunnel that helps guide visitors in and out with a flashlight.
+Itโs pitch dark in the tunnel, but there is often an employee halfway in the tunnel that helps guide visitors in and out with a flashlight.

 The River (Rio)